 It is when the lawyer does not have a good grasp of his or her case that the case does not get settled.
-If the lawyer has a good grasp then they can educate the insurance adjustor and or the defense lawyer and the case gets settled through that education process.
-Sometimes the insurance adjustors will not settle the case because they have unrealistic expectations, unrealistic analysis of cases, but when they turn it over to their lawyer, most of the time, ninety-nine percent of the time, the lawyer then has a more realistic expectation defending the case as to what is going to happen and then the case gets settled.
+If the lawyer has a good grasp, then they can educate the insurance adjuster and/or the defense lawyer and the case gets settled through that education process.
+Sometimes the insurance adjusters will not settle the case because they have unrealistic expectations, an unrealistic analysis of cases, but when they turn it over to their lawyer, most of the time, ninety-nine percent of the time, the lawyer then has a more realistic expectation defending the case as to what is going to happen and then the case gets settled.

 In all reality, the only reason a case does not get settled is that the education process failed somewhere and that can happen.
-One side or the other has unrealistic expectations.
-Too large or too small of a jury verdict.
-Sometimes that is due to a lack of understanding of the particulars, the fine details of the case by both sides and when you get the particulars then the case usually settles.
-When the case does not settle, a lot of times it is just a bad case from a defense side and they realize that they are going to get hit with an extremely large jury verdict, or it is a bad case from a plaintiff-side and they are going to get hit with the zero-sum or very small jury verdict.
+One side or the other has unrealistic expectations, too large or too small of a jury verdict.
+Sometimes that is due to a lack of understanding of the particulars, the fine details of the case by both sides and when you get the particulars, then the case usually settles.
+When the case does not settle, a lot of times it is just a bad case from a defense side and they realize that they are going to get hit with an extremely large jury verdict or it is a bad case from a plaintiff’s side and they are going to get hit with the zero-sum or very small jury verdict.

 If you have a good lawyer they will avoid the second.
-If you have a good lawyer with respect to the first, sometimes that happens and you just have to try the case.
-When the other side is not educated or just absolutely refuses to settle.
-But that happens in a very rare circumstance because they have a fear, they being the defense, has a fear of going to trial and the uncertainty of that trial and being hit with a very large jury verdict, even more, so I would say that the plaintiff’s fear of not getting anything.
-If the case is properly prepared there should not be much fear on behalf of the plaintiff because they have been properly prepped and properly educated about the process.
-The case should be settled for a lot more than what the defense is offering and therefore it should be tried since the defense is offering an extremely small sum of money.
+If you have a good lawyer with respect to the first, sometimes that happens and you just have to try the case when the other side is not educated or just absolutely refuses to settle.
+But that happens in a very rare circumstance because they have a fear, “they” being the defense, has a fear of going to trial and the uncertainty of that trial and being hit with a very large jury verdict even more.
+If the case is properly prepared, there should not be much fear on behalf of the plaintiff because they have been properly prepped and properly educated about the process.
+The case should be settled for a lot more than what the defense is offering, and therefore, it should be tried since the defense is offering an extremely small sum of money.

 How Should Someone Handle The Other Party’s Insurance In A Personal Injury Claim?

-Our advice has always been that the plaintiff, injured party, injured collision victim, or injured victim or a slip and fall or premises liability, whatever type of accident, and I hate to use that term accident because very few injury cases are truly accidents.
-Almost all of them are as a result of some negligence or maleficence by somebody.
-When those individuals are caught up in this particular situation we advise them not to give a recorded statement without at first consulting a lawyer.
-It does not mean that they necessarily have to hire a lawyer before they give a recorded statement.
-They just need to make sure that before they give that recorded statement they have sat down and talked with a knowledgeable personal injury lawyer who has handled their type of case or cases.
+Our advice has always been that the plaintiff, injured party, injured collision victim or injured victim, or a slip and fall or premises liability, whatever type of accident, almost all of them are as a result of some negligence or maleficence by somebody.
+When those individuals are caught up in this particular situation, we advise them not to give a recorded statement without first consulting a lawyer.
+It does not mean that they necessarily have to hire a lawyer before they give a recorded statement, they just need to make sure that before they give that recorded statement, they have sat down and talked with a knowledgeable personal injury lawyer who has handled their type of case or cases.